jamesnascimento1994/jamesnascimento1994/README.md

 ### Hello, I am James Nascimento! 👋

 - 🔭 I’m currently working on Codewars Challenges.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Next.js.
-- 👯 I’m looking to collaborate on a hackathon
+- 👯 I’m looking to collaborate on a hackathon/find a job
 - 🤔 I’m looking for help with JWT Authentication
 - 💬 Ask me about music or software development
 - 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/jnas94/